NfinitySoftware/extensions-pipes/Readme.md

 #### Notes
 Use of Extensions.Pipes is based on use of the `OperationResult` type.
 Each chained method should return `Task<OperationResult>`.

 It's recommended that chained methods do not throw exceptions, but rather return an `OperationResult` instance using `OperationResult.Fail(..)`.
-More useful information can be returned from methods in this way.
+More useful information can be returned from methods in this way, but it depends on the desired behavior.

 Methods chained in the pipeline should follow a logical order and progression.
 Typically, starting a pipeline is done via the `AsyncPipe.Start` method, followed by multiple `PipeAsync` calls, and perhaps a call to `Finally`.
-Any failure actions should be chained directly after the piped method they are intended to handle.
+Any failure actions, specified via `OnFailAsync`, should be chained directly after the piped method they are intended to handle.
 See the first example below.

 #### `PipeFailureBehavior`

 The `PipeFailureBehavior` enumeration determines how failed actions are run in the pipeline, or rather *which* are run.
 There are two options:

 - `FailLastOnly`: The default behavior.
 Only the failure action associated with the failed, piped method will be run.
-In the first example below, if `SetUserSecurityAsync` failed, only `DeleteUserSecurityAsync` would be called.
+In the first example below, if *SetUserSecurityAsync* failed, only *DeleteUserSecurityAsync* would be called.
 - `FailAll`: All failure actions up the stack will be called in succession (from the last to the first).
-Again, in the first example below, if `SetUserSecurityAsync` failed, `DeleteUserSecurityAsync` would be called, then `DeleteUserAsync`.
+Again, in the first example below, if *SetUserSecurityAsync* failed, *DeleteUserSecurityAsync* would be called, then *DeleteUserAsync*.

 #### Examples:
 ```csharp